 It is difficult to correct old habits.
 A consistent practice is key when it comes to seeing improvement over time.
 And, as a reminder these exercises are not a cure – don’t forget to visit a doctor for serious issues.
 Thanks for reading and let me know if you found this information helpful.

 I am currently offering yoga classes both in-person and online!
-Check out my schedule by clicking the button below.
+Check out my schedule here.